 IDS pharmacists provide medication counseling for patients enrolled in clinical research studies.
-They also provide medication reconciliation for patients in screening for a research study, and this is documented in the electronic medical record (EMR).
+They also provide medication reconciliation for patients in screening for a research study, all of which is documented in the electronic medical record (EMR).
 The number and complexity of research studies, especially Phase I studies, were the driving forces behind the creation of IDS by the Department of Pharmacy and the Clinical Protocol and Data Management (CPDM) office.

-An IDS staff member is also involved with implementation of Investigator-Initiated studies in the Roswell Park Clinical Research Network.
+An IDS staff member is also involved with implementation of investigator-initiated studies in the Roswell Park Clinical Research Network.
 IDS staff members provide expert consultation for each clinical research study utilizing pharmaceutical products.

-Roswell Park Comprehensive Cancer Center
+Location and hoursRoswell Park Comprehensive Cancer Center

 Investigational Drug Service